wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

 # OPC UA EDS adapter quick start

 The OPC UA EDS adapter is a component of Edge Data Store that defines connections to and receives data from OPC UA capable devices.
 The OPC UA EDS adapter can connect to multiple devices by defining one instance of the adapter for each device.
 The EDS installation includes the OPC UA EDS adapter and the option to add a single OPC UA EDS adapter instance.
-Additional instances can be added after installation.
+Add additional instances after installation using the system components configuration.
 For more information about installation, see [Install Edge Data Store](xref:InstallEdgeDataStore).
 To get started collecting data with an instance of the OPC UA EDS adapter, you need to configure the data source, which specifies the device connection, and the data selection, which specifies the data to collect.

 The following diagram depicts the data flow for a single instance of OPC UA EDS adapter instance: